Calciphylaxis

 Calciphylaxis has two types based on when they happen.

 • Uremic (you-reem-ick).
-This type is the more common of the two.
-This typically happens in people who have end-stage kidney disease (ESKD).
+This type is the more common of the two, making up the majority of cases.
+This typically happens in people who are on dialysis because of end-stage kidney disease (ESKD).
+That means they’re in the later stages of kidney failure and need dialysis to filter waste from their blood.

 • Non-uremic.
-This type is rarer and happens in people who have earlier stages of kidney disease, who have a recent injury to one or both kidneys or who don't have kidney problems at all.
+This type is much less common.
+It happens in people who have earlier stages of kidney disease, who have a recent injury to one or both kidneys or who don’t have kidney problems at all (rarely).

 Advertisement

-How common is this condition?
+How common is calciphylaxis?

 Calciphylaxis is very rare.
-In people who are on dialysis, it happens to approximately 35 of every 10,000 people (or about one-third of 1%).
+In people who are on dialysis, it happens to about 35 of every 10,000 people (or about one-third of 1%).
 In the United States, there are just over 550,000 people on dialysis, so just under 2,000 cases of calciphylaxis happen on average each year.
 In countries with lower rates of kidney disease, calciphylaxis is much rarer.

 Symptoms and Causes

-Symptoms of calciphylaxis:
+Symptoms of calciphylaxis may include:

 • Pain.
 Most cases of calciphylaxis are very painful.
 The sensation of pain may start before lesions or any other visible signs appear.
 The affected areas can also become hypersensitive to pressure or touch, making the pain more intense.